 While it was not raining, the mountaintop was still in fog, so it was no less wet and miserable leaving the shelter as it was when I arrived, though there was a little bit less wind.

 Two and a half miles of gradual downhill and very slight uphill from Cooper Lodge brought me to Jungle Junction, the intersection between the Long Trail and the Sherburne Pass Trail.
-This trail was the former route of the AT/LT; they were relocated to the west in 1999 when it seemed a ski slope would be built near the trail alignment.
+This trail was the former route of the Long and Appalachian Trails, which were relocated to the west in 1999 when it seemed a ski slope would be built near the trail alignment.

-Besides making it to a shower, my goal for the day was to summit Pico Mountain, #71 on the New England Hundred Highest list, and the way to get there was to follow the Sherburne Pass Trail to the Pico Camp shelter, and then take the spur trail up to the summit.
+Besides making it to a warm shower and bed, my goal for the day was to summit Pico Mountain, #71 on the New England Hundred Highest list, and the way to get there was to follow the Sherburne Pass Trail to the Pico Camp shelter, and then take the spur trail up to the summit.
 So, off I went down the old trail, reaching Pico Camp fairly quickly.

 Pico Camp was a small four-walled shelter, which was (surprisingly!) occupied by one hiker when I arrived.
 (He reported it had been really cold there last night, which didn't seem surprising given my experience at Cooper Lodge.

 I left my pack in the shelter, and headed off on the half-mile side trail up to the summit.
-The trail was steep in a few places, but I made relatively short work of it relieved of the burden of my pack.
-Naturally, the trail crossed a maintenance road (or, perhaps a ski slope in winter) leading to the summit several times, before ending at the road near the top.
+The trail was steep in a few places, but, relieved of the burden of my pack, I made relatively short work of of the climb.
+Naturally, the trail crossed a maintenance road (or, perhaps, a ski slope in winter) leading to the summit several times, before ending at the road near the top.
 The summit itself was nothing special; a used fire ring seemed to mark the peak.

-I returned back to Pico Camp, picked up my pack, and continued down the Sherburne Pass Trail.
+I returned to Pico Camp, picked up my pack, and continued down the Sherburne Pass Trail.
 While technically not a part of the Long Trail, it used to be, and I've already hiked the segment between Jungle Junction and Maine junction (where the AT and LT split).
 The primary advantage of continuing down the old trail is that it exits the mountain directly across from Inn at Long Trail, my destination for the day; the AT/LT's current alignment reaches the road a little less than a mile away, making for a long road walk to and from the trail.
-For the AT, the Sherburne Pass Trail would be a bit of a shortcut, but adding in the Pico Spur, and the extra mileage on the AT I'll have to do to get back to Maine Junction, I think it's fair to say I'm not really taking a shortcut.
+For the AT, the Sherburne Pass Trail would be a bit of a shortcut, but adding in the Pico Spur, and the extra distance on the AT I'll have to do to get back to Maine Junction, I think it's fair to say I'm not really taking a shortcut for the Long Trail.